stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 ### CIFAR

-If you are want to recognize actual photos, there is [CIFAR dataset](https://www.cs.toronto.edu/~kriz/cifar.html), a dataset of 32x32 images (also in [keras.datasets](https://keras.io/datasets/)).
-It comes in two versions: 10 general classes (which I recommend to start with) and 100 more nuanced classes.
+If you want to play with image recognition, there is [CIFAR dataset](https://www.cs.toronto.edu/~kriz/cifar.html), a dataset of 32x32 photos (also in [keras.datasets](https://keras.io/datasets/)).
+It comes in two versions: 10 simple classes (including cats, dogs, frogs and airplanes ) and 100 harder and more nuanced classes (including beaver, dolphin, otter, seal and whale).
+I strongly suggest starting with CIFAR-10, the simpler version.

-See also:

-* [Which paper provides the best results on standard dataset X?](http://rodrigob.github.io/are_we_there_yet/build/) - a ranking of methods for MNIST, CIFAR and a few other datasets

 ### More